Mira Ptacin

 Mira Ptacin is an American writer.
 She is the author of Poor Your Soul and The In-Betweens: The Spiritualists, Mediums, and Legends of Camp Etna.
 Ptacin has also written for The New York Times, Vogue, Guernica, BuzzFeed, and other publications.
-She teaches memoir-writing to women at the Maine Correctional Center and is a former visiting professor of Creative Nonfiction at Colby College.
+Named the 2026 Maine Arts Commission Fellow, she teaches memoir-writing to women at the Maine Correctional Center and is a former visiting professor of creative nonfiction at Colby College.

 In Poor Your Soul, Ptacin recounts her experiences terminating an unexpected pregnancy after an ultrasound revealed that her child would be born with various birth defects and no chance of survival outside the womb.
-She goes into detail about her reaction to the grief that followed, while also sharing stories about her mother’s emigration from Poland to the United States and her late brother, who was tragically killed by a drunk driver.
+She goes into detail about her reaction to the grief that followed, while also sharing stories about her mother’s emigration from Poland to the United States and her late brother, who was killed by a drunk driver.

 In The In-Betweens, Ptacin draws on her experiences at Camp Etna, a Spiritualist enclave in Maine, providing historical details about the community.
 According to New York Times contributor J. Courtney Sullivan, Ptacin “has a curious, warm, non-judgmental tone about her, and she's funny, too.”

 Ptacin also hosts conversations with other authors for Literary Hub.

 Personal life

-Ptacin was born and raised in Battle Creek, Michigan, and received a master's degree from Sarah Lawrence College.
+Ptacin was born and raised in Battle Creek, Michigan, received a bachelor's degree in cultural anthropology from Western Michigan University, and received a master's degree from Sarah Lawrence College.
 She lives on Peaks Island with her family and farm animals.